NIH National Cancer Institute (NCI)

-Dr. Steve Artandi, the Director of the Stanford Cancer Institute, has established the following vetting process for all Stanford faculty interested in applying for this NCI OIA Award.
-Dr. Artandi will set up an internal review committee to review potential applications, which will be judged on the basis of a NIH biosketch with current funding and a 1-2 page outline of background and specific aims for a proposal.
+Dr. Steve Artandi, the Director of the Stanford Cancer Institute, has established the following internal vetting process for all Stanford faculty interested in applying for this NCI OIA Award.
+Dr. Artandi and his internal review committee will review potential applications, which will be judged on the basis of an NIH biosketch with current funding and a 1-2 page outline of background and specific aims for the proposal.

 Although the number of applications per institution is not limited, applications must be vetted locally and a two page Letter of Nomination signed by Dr. Artandi is required.
 Institutional support for the faculty member's effort is also mandated.
 Applications that are missing a Letter of Nomination will not be reviewed by NCI.

 For PIs given the approval to proceed with their full applications:

 Institutional representative (RPM/RMG or CGO/OSR) deadline: November 1, 2022